 By August, although the plant remained small, we actually had some flowers!

-Yes, the leaves were more of a sickly yellow-green color, but we had actual blooms!
+Yes, the leaves were more of a sickly yellow-green color, but we had actual blooms that looked great!
 Whoo-hoo!

-And this is how it looks now, in the beginning of July:
+And this is how it looked in the beginning of July 2018:

-Our Helene Rose of Sharon is 3 feet tall — which is the size it was when we first purchased it — but that’s fine by me because it’s surviving in its new spot!
+That Summer our Helene Rose of Sharon was 3 feet tall — which is the size it was when we first purchased it — but that’s fine by me because it was surviving in its new spot!

 More importantly: it’s not only surviving, it’s thriving!

-In the meantime, I’m calling this a trial and error and success story, since this little guy almost drowned!
+In the meantime, I’m calling this a trial and error and success story, since this little gal almost drowned!